MartijnBraam/stm32f0-discovery-basic-template/README.md

+##About this fork

+This fork adds support for the CLion IDE from JetBrains.
+It contains a CMakeList.txt that calls the Makefile to build the code.

 #STM32F0-Discovery Application Template
 This package is for use when compiling programs for STM32F05xx ARM microcontrollers using arm-none-eabi-gcc (I'm using the [Code Sourcery G++:Lite Edition](http://www.mentor.com/embedded-software/sourcery-tools/sourcery-codebench/editions/lite-edition/) toolchain).
 The Makefile in the main directory will call the Make file in the Libraries directory, thereby automatically building the STM peripheral library.
 However, running 'make clean' will not affect the peripherals library (the same command can be run from the Libraries directory to do this).